-This article is part of the February 2011, Vol. 31 issue of How to make the transition from physical to virtual and back
+This article is part of the February 2011, Vol. 31 issue of Virtual Data Center

 Although there are few situations in which V2V or V2P migrations are necessary, administrators needing to make these moves must be prepared to handle unique challenges.

 With physical security, you don't have to consider breaches of virtual machines, utilities or virtual disk files.
 But virtualization creates new security risks and vulnerabilities.

 Keep your servers up to snuff by ensuring that resources have been optimally allocated.
 Understanding resource supply and demand is the key to a strong capacity management process.